m-lab/ndt-server/README.md

 sudo modprobe tcp_bbr
 ```

-Try running a test in your browser (certs will appear invalid to your
+Try accessing these URLs in your browser (for URLs using HTTPS, certs will
-browser, but everything is safe because this is a test deployment, hence
+appear invalid to your browser, but everything is safe because this is a test
-you should ignore this warning and continue):
+deployment, hence you should ignore this warning and continue):

 * ndt5: https://localhost:3001/static/widget.html
 * ndt5+tls: https://localhost:3010/static/widget.html
 * ndt7: https://localhost/static/ndt7.html
 * prometheus: http://localhost:9090/metrics

-Replace `localhost` with the IP of the server to access it externally.
+Replace `localhost` with the IP of the server to access them externally.